mefengl/note-faroe/docs/pages/api-reference/rest/endpoints/post_users_userid_totp.md

 ```

 - `totp_key`: A base64-encoded TOTP key.
 The encoded key must be 20 bytes.
-- `code`: The current TOTP for verification.
+- `code`: The TOTP code from the key for verification.

 ## Response body